 It is prudent to say that in the sphere of Data Science the most important data analytics tools being used today are SAS and R.

-SAS is a data analytical tool that has the ability to perform Time Series Analysis, Predictive Analysis and Data Management.
+SAS is a data analysis tool that has the ability to perform Time Series Analysis, Predictive Analysis, and Data Management.
 SAS is also a visualization tool and it makes it possible to generate graphs and well-structured dashboards to represent the analyzed data.

 Some Examples of Industries that use SAS Software

 SAS is widely used in the financial sector.
-SAS monitors financial transactions and helps in indicating fraud on real time basis and analyzes behavior patterns.
+SAS monitors financial transactions and helps in indicating fraud on a real-time basis and analyzes behavior patterns.

 SAS is used in the automotive industry to help analyze the Warranty claims and service parts optimization and to predict maintenance issues and minimize downtime by applying advanced analytics and AI to sensor data.

 SAS Market Share

 SAS is the largest market-share holder in the advanced analytics segment with a 36.2 percent share.
 SAS is the fifth largest for BI software with a 6.9 percent share.
 SAS typically sells its software with an emphasis on subscription models that include support and updates, as opposed to software licenses.

 R is a programming language and free software environment which makes it an open-source tool.
 R is widely used for statistical computing and graphics.
 Statisticians & Data Miners widely used R Programming Language for the purpose of data analysis.

 • R is a language for data manipulation, simulation, and analysis.